Vicar of Bray, The

 The outcome was settled when James went into a panic.
 Everyone expected a parliament to be called -- but James, rather than letting it meet and hoping to dominate it, burned the writs of summons and fled to France (Prall, pp. 237-238).
 Perhaps, with his absolutist trend of mind, he thought that the government would be paralyzed -- it was, after all, the King's government, and without him parliament could not meet.
 In theory (cf. Trevelyan, p.
 67).
 In practice, they managed to use a legal fiction to cover up what had happened.
 By fleeing, James II was held, after some discussion, to have abdicated (Kenyon, pp. 254-257; Prall, p.
 261; Trevelyan, p.
 77).
 Parliament was regarded as having been properly summoned.
 And that parliament declared the infant James son of James (who of course had gone off with his father; Kenyon, p.
 255) illegitimate, or at least ineligible for the crown (Kenyon, pp. 259-260) because of his presumed Catholicism (Trevelyan, pp. 77-78).

 Another compromise made the William of Orange and James's daughter Mary joint monarchs -- William III and Mary II -- with William being given control but it being understood that whichever lived longer would be sole monarch after the death of the other, and their children if any would succeed them, with Mary's sister Anne being next in line.
 (Since William was a dozen years older than Mary, and sickly, it was expected that she would outlast him, so it wasn't expected that the joint monarchy would matter.
-As it turned out, Mary died in 1694, and William in 1702, and they had no children -- a problem suffered by several other Stuarts as well).
+As it turned out, Mary died of smallpox in 1694 at the age of just 32 (Gregg, p.
+101), and William in 1702, and they had no children -- a problem suffered by several other Stuarts as well).

 A series of additional compromises -- the "Glorious Revolution" -- assured greater religious freedom and a more constitutional government, with an independent judiciary and stronger parliamentary controls (Trevelyan, p.
 88, etc.), enshrined in the "Declaration of Right" (Trevelyan, p.
 79).
 Not everyone was reconciled to the Revolution -- most of Ireland would follow James II to the banks of the Boyne, and Scotland would later break out in the Jacobite rebellions -- but the matter was pretty well settled in England, and what England said, went.
 Hence the Vicar's prompt conversion.